-Back in 5561BC (the date that vedic scholars think the Battle of Kurukshetra happened), battlefield etiquette was a very important component of the chivalry that the Indian ethos believed in.
+Back in 5561BC (the date that vedic scholars think the Battle of Kurukshetra happened), battlefield etiquette was a very important component of the chivalry in the Indian apparently.

-In fact it was common all over the ancient world.
-In Homer’s epic, The Iliad, the Athenian fighter, Ajax the Greater, chucked a huge stone at the Trojan hero, Hector, with such force that it dislodged Hector’s helmet and crushed his horse.
+In fact, battlefield etiquette was common all over the ancient world.
+In Homer’s epic, Iliad, the Athenian fighter, Ajax the Greater, chucked a huge stone at the Trojan hero, Hector, with such force that it dislodged Hector’s helmet and crushed his horse.
 Since he was still mounted on his own steed and had his helmet on, Ajax deemed it unfair to continue.
-He dismounted and paused to let Hector gather himself together, a decision that would prove fatal.
+He dismounted and paused to let Hector gather himself together, a decision that would cost him his life.
 Hector recovered his balance and strength in the brief interlude and they fought fiercely hand to hand, until Ajax was killed by a glancing blow from the haft of Hector’s sword.

-But I digress… Getting back to the Mahabharata, on hearing Karna’s plea for help, Arjuna immediately paused and got off his chariot to go give Karna a hand – when all of a sudden Arjun’s charioteer – the blue guy, revered Lord Krishna, who was at once Arjun’s master and servant, stopped him.
+But I digress… Getting back to the Mahabharata, on hearing Karna’s plea for help, Arjuna immediately rose to get off his chariot and give Karna a hand, when all of a sudden Arjun’s charioteer – the blue guy – revered Lord Krishna (who was at once Arjun’s master and servant), stopped him.

 Instead of commending Arjun’s sense of chivalry, Lord Krishna reminded him that Karna was on the side of the bad guys and that it is not against battlefield etiquette to kill a man who has supported evil all his life.
 Arjuna lamely turned back, took aim and killed Karna.